codybloemhard/reat/README.md

 - copy attributes from source file to destination file
 - contains strings in attribute: or, and/all, not
 - dump attribute data
+- restore attribute data from dump
 - tags: slight special treatment
 - read paths via stdin: chain reat with itself and others

 todo:

-- restore attribute data from file
 - index
 - workflows
 - sort